Chapter 9 Bankruptcy - Definition

 - Marketing, Advertising, Sales & PR

-Chapter 9 of the Bankruptcy Code in the United States is the chapter that contains provisions that protect distressed municipalities from creditors.
-Chapter 9 is one of the least popular chapters of the U.S code, this is because cases between municipalities and creditors do not occur frequently.
-Chapter 9 offers protection to municipalities such as towns, counties, cities, tax districts, municipal utilities, and school districts.
+Chapter 9 of the US Bankruptcy Code is applicable to US municipalities, including towns, counties, cities, tax districts, municipal utilities, and school districts.
 This chapter allows a type of reorganization that allows distressed municipalities to pay back their debt while under bankruptcy protection.

 A Little More on What is Chapter 9 Bankruptcy

 The provision of Chapter 9 is quite different from other chapters of the bankruptcy code.
-This chapter prohibits the liquidation of assets belonging o municipalities.
+This chapter prohibits the liquidation of assets belonging to municipalities.
 Municipalities are under the jurisdiction of the United States, hence, it is impossible to liquidate their assets in order to pay back the creditors.
-Given this provision, a bankruptcy court becomes inactive when it comes to a bankruptcy case involving a municipal.

 Only municipalities are eligible to file for a Chapter 9 bankruptcy, the municipality must, however, meet the four requirements below;